-In the beginning, there was the Running Stitch, and from that single stitch all the other stitch types were formed.
+In the beginning, there was the Running Stitch, and from that single stitch, all the other stitch types were formed.

 It’s important to realize that the theory behind the simplest stitch type in existence is now present in all the automated stitches that our software creates today.
 Keep in mind that machines are now far more precise than the Schiffli looms of yesteryear.

 Considering that the Schiffli looms at that time had been manufactured in the 1930s and 1940s, they didn’t move with nearly the precision or speed that today’s machine frames do.
-This is mainly because these looms embroidered on 20 yards of fabric at a time.
+This is mainly because these looms embroider on 20 yards of fabric at a time.

-One of the most important things I had to take into consideration as a Schiffli puncher was to ensure the machine always had adequate movement (minimum stitch length of 1.5mm) and never stitched in the same place more than once.
+One of the most important things I had to consider as a Schiffli puncher was to ensure the machine always had adequate movement (minimum stitch length of 1.5mm) and never stitched in the same place more than once.
 Why?
 Because this creates what we call embroidery birds nests.

-Having the loom stitch in the same place was a lot more of a critical issue compared to one you might experience nowadays.
-Currently, if you see a machine stitch in the same place multiple times you might get a little worried that you’ll create “hard” stitches on your machine, which could potentially lead to ‘birds nests’/thread breaks.
+Having the loom stitch in the same place was a lot more of a critical issue than one you might experience nowadays.
+Currently, if you see a machine stitch in the same spot multiple times, you might get a little worried that you’ll create “hard” stitches on your machine, which could potentially lead to ‘birds nests’/thread breaks.

-Basic Rules of the Running Stitch:
+Basic Rules of the Running Stitch In Machine Embroidery & Digitizing

 Slowly but surely, my rules of working with the running stitch evolved over the years to adapt to today’s software and technology.